Rochester Health

 What is a DNR?

-A DNR is a written order that tells medical personnel not to perform cardiopulmonary resuscitation (“CPR”) on you in the event of cardiac arrest.
-A DNR is a medical order, written by your physician, stating that you, as a competent adult, have consented to not be given CPR.
+A DNR is a written order that tells medical personnel not to perform cardiopulmonary resuscitation ("CPR") on you in the event of cardiac arrest.
+A DNR is a medical order, written by your physician, stating that you, as a competent adult, have consented to not be given CPR (such as chest compressions or mechanical ventilation).
 A DNR order does not relate to any other treatment you may receive.

 DNR orders may be written for you as a hospital patient, or as a nursing home resident, or for you at home.
 A hospital DNR order tells staff not to begin life saving CPR procedures, while a nursing home DNR order tells staff not only to withhold CPR, but also to not transfer you to a hospital for CPR.
 A home DNR order is used to tell emergency personnel, who may arrive at your home in the event of an emergency, to not begin life saving CPR procedures.
 In the absence of a pre-existing DNR order, medical staff will assume that you consent to CPR, unless such efforts would be considered futile.